Duration & Fees

-Volunteers can on the 1st and 3rd Sunday of each month from February - November.
-The departure day is a Saturday (if you are only joining the Tiger project) If you are also joining the Turtle project you departure day is a Sunday.
+Volunteers can on the 1st and 3rd Sunday of each month from April - Mid October.
+The departure day is a Sunday.

 Turtle Conservation Experience (2, 3 or 4 weeks)

-Volunteers can join on Mondays from the start of April to the end of October.
+Volunteers can join on Mondays from the start of April to the mid October.
 The departure day is a Sunday

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure